Skip to content

 One: Interviews and Q&A Sessions

-As mentioned before, interviews and Q&As are perfect for engaging the audience, attending to their inquiries as well as sharing insights that they will see informative and interesting.
+As mentioned before, interviews and Q&As are perfect for engaging the audience, attending to their inquiries, and sharing insights that they will see as informative and interesting.

 Most of the companies active on social media refer to gathering questions from the fans and then responding to them, either listed and answered by specialists, or taken one at a time via live video streaming.